piercelab/tcrmodel2/README.md

 NVIDIA cuda driver >= 11.2

 ### Install softwares
-You may refer to the environment.yml file for package installation.
-Alternatively, you may follow these steps:
+To install the dependencies, we recommend the following steps:
-1. Install alphaFold requirements.
+1. Install alphaFold requirements in a conda environment.
 Here's a useful resource if you prefer to install AlphaFold without Docker: https://github.com/kalininalab/alphafold_non_docker
-2. Install additional packages: [ANARCI](https://github.com/oxpig/ANARCI) and [MDAnalysis](https://www.mdanalysis.org/pages/installation_quick_start/).
+2. Install additional packages: [ANARCI](https://github.com/oxpig/ANARCI) and [MDAnalysis](https://www.mdanalysis.org/pages/installation_quick_start/) to the conda environment created from previous step.
 These two packages are not required for generating structural predictions.
 ANARCI is used to trim TCR to variable domains only, and for renumbering PDB outputs.
 MDAnalysis is used for output renumbering and output alignment.

 ``` bash
 conda install -c bioconda anarci
 conda config --add channels conda-forge
 conda install mdanalysis
 ```

 ### Download database
 While the majority of database files can be found in data/dabases/ folder, due to file size limit, one would need to:
 1. unzip pdb sequence database file: